Professor Aarti Iyer

 - Early Career Award for Research Excellence (2008), European Association of Social Psychology

 - Research interests

-- Investigating the antecedents of individuals’ efforts to challenge inequality and injustice, for instance through political activism and support for government policy
+- Identifying the perceptions and emotions that predict individuals’ efforts to challenge inequality and injustice, for instance through political activism and support for government policy.

-- Mobilized or Marginalized?
-Understanding low-status groups' responses to social justice efforts led by high-status groups.
-Journal of Personality and Social Psychology.
+- Mobilized or marginalized?
+Understanding low-status groups’ responses to social justice efforts led by high-status groups.
+Journal of Personality and Social Psychology, Online first, 0-0.
 View this article in WRRO

 - You’re making us all look bad: Sexism moderates women’s experience of collective threat and intra-gender hostility toward traditional and non-traditional female subtypes.
 Group Processes and Intergroup Relations.
 View this article in WRRO